-The chief veterinary officer and official veterinarians are authorised to carry out official controls as required by Regulation 882/2004.
+The county veterinary officer and temporary veterinary inspectors are authorised to carry out official controls as required by Regulation 882/2004.
+Warrants have the Seal of Wexford County Council affixed and are signed by the Director of Services, County Secretary, a County Councillor and the authorised officer.